composer/windows-setup/src/README.md

 ## Code Signing
-The following instructions relate to Certum CA, who provide cheap open source certificates.
+The following instructions relate to [Certum CA](https://en.sklep.certum.pl), who provide cheap Open Source Code Signing certificates.
+Their SHA2 certificate lets you sign code with both SHA256 and SHA1 (for older OSs that do not understand SHA256).

-Use Firefox to renew/create a certificate because it allows you to backup and save your complete certificate (ie private and public keys).
+Use Firefox to create your certificate because it allows you to backup and save your complete certificate (ie private and public keys).
+When your certificate has been activated:

-Use the *Install Online* button from the Certum certificate management page on the website (the other options only download the public key) then go to *Options/Advanced/Certificates* in Firefox.
-Backup with a `.p12` extension then click on the backup to import the certificate into the Windows Certificate Store - save it as the Current User, otherwise you will have to compile as an admin.
-Adding it to the certificate store allows you to use the `/a` option in signtool, which finds the most suitable certificate (rather than specifying a file and password in the command params).
+* Go to the Certum certificate management page and click the *Install Online* button (the other options only download the public key).
+* Go to *Options/Advanced/Certificates* in Firefox, select your certificate and click *Backup*, saving it with a `.p12` extension.
+* Click on the backup file to import the certificate into the Windows Certificate Store - save it as the Current User, otherwise you will have to compile as an admin.

+Adding it to the certificate store enables the use of the `/a` option in signtool, which finds the most suitable certificate (rather than specifying a file and password in the command params).
-Renewing: unless Certum offer SHA1 and SHA2 certs for a single price, it will be necessary to drop support for any old OSs that cannot read SHA1.